azist/azos/src/Azos/Data/readme.md

 Azos.Data namespace provides a very convenient base for business logic/domain models building blocks, which are also typically used in a CRUD scenarios:

-* Azos.Data.Schema - defines "schema" - a field structure with constraints and other metadata for **data documents**
+* `Azos.Data.Schema` - defines "schema" - a field structure with constraints and other metadata for **data documents**
-* Azos.Data.Doc/DynamicDoc/TypedDoc - represent data vectors aka "**data documents**".
+* `Azos.Data.Doc`/`DynamicDoc`/`TypedDoc` - represent data vectors aka "**data documents**".
 Documents are either flat (a la traditional RDBMS rows), or contain hierarchical data (like Json objects)
-* Azos.Data.RowsetBase/Rowset/Table - a set of data documents of the same schema (like a RDBMS table)
+* `Azos.Data.RowsetBase`/`Rowset`/`Table` - a set of data documents of the same schema (like a RDBMS table)
-* Azos.Data.Access.Query - a [command object](https://en.wikipedia.org/wiki/Command_pattern) sent into the provider for execution
+* `Azos.Data.Access.Query` - a [command object](https://en.wikipedia.org/wiki/Command_pattern) sent into the provider for execution

 ### Schema
 [Schema](Schema.cs) defines the structure of data documents, it consists of FieldDef instances that define attributes for every field.
-Fields may be of complex types (i.e. TypedDoc).
+Fields may be of complex types (e.g. a field of type `List<PatientDataDoc>`).
 So Schema basically shapes the data contained in Docs.

-### Doc
+### Data Documents
 A data document "[Doc](Doc.cs)" is a string of data, it consists of fields where every field is defined by a FieldDef from Schema.
+Think of a doc as a classes directly or indirectly inheriting from `Doc`, where properties decorated with `[Field]` attribute serve as fields.
+Documents can nest - they contain fields of complex types, thus forming hierarchical data structures.
+You have to keep in mind though, that for the best backend portability it is better to use linear row-like "data strings" (on-level rows with primitive types only).
 A `Schema` is a property of a `Doc`. `FieldDef` is a property of a field within a document.
 There are two types of data documents:

 * Dynamic Data Documents
 * Typed Data Documents